semaphoreci/book-cicd-docker-kubernetes/chapters/02-using-docker.md

 ### 1.2.2 Writing the First Dockerfile

 There are various ways to write your first Dockerfile, and none of them is inherently right or wrong.
-Some people prefer to follow the existing environment as close as possible.
+Some people prefer to follow the existing environment as closely as possible.
 For example, if you're currently using PHP 7.2 with Apache 2.4, and have some very specific Apache configuration and `.htaccess` files?
-Sure, makes sense to put that in containers.
+Sure, it makes sense to put that in containers.
 But if you prefer to start anew from your `.php` files, serve them with PHP FPM, and host the static assets from a separate NGINX container, that’s fine too.
 Either way, the [official PHP images](https://hub.docker.com/r/_/php/) got us covered.

 During this phase, we’ll want to make sure that the team working on that service has Docker installed on their machine, but only a few people will have to meddle with Docker at this point.
 They will be leveling the field for everyone else.